 Two computer security research projects run by the Centre for Distributed and Intelligent Technologies(CDIT) in the School of Computer Science have attracted media attention recently.

-The Daily Mail reports on our CacheBleed attack.
+The Daily Mail reports on our research that developed the CacheBleed attack.
 CacheBleed monitors minute changes in the time it takes a computer to execute a sequence of operations and use it to steal information on the internal working of cryptographic algorithms.
-While the possibility of such an attack has long been speculated, it has been widely considered impractical and popular cryptographic packages are vulnerable.
+While the possibility of such an attack has long been speculated, it has been widely considered impractical but popular cryptographic packages are vulnerable.
 This work is a collaboration between CDIT, Tel Aviv University and the University of Pennsylvania.

 Arstechnica reports on our research in mobile devices security.
 In this work we demonstrate how an attacker equipped with a $2 probe and a sound card can steal the contents of Bitcoin wallets without opening the phone or installing software on it.
 This work is a collaboration the Laboratory for Experimental Information Security at Tel Aviv University.
 Similar reports were published in the Hacker News and on Bitcoin.com.